LinTrieu/quiz-manager/README.md

 ### How to set up & run application for local development

- For additional guidance, refer to file (2.2.setup_instructions_to_run_application)[https://github.com/LinTrieu/Linna-Trieu-SP/blob/master/documentation/2_construction/2.2.setup_instructions_to_run_application.pdf]
+ For additional guidance, refer to file [2.2.
+Setup Instructions](https://github.com/LinTrieu/Linna-Trieu-SP/blob/master/documentation/2_construction/2.2.setup_instructions_to_run_application.pdf)

-1. Git clone repository,
+1. Git clone the GitHub repository

 2. Install
     - PHP
     - mySQL
     - Composer
     - Node.js and NPM
     - Makefile

-3. Create a `.env` file which will contain sensitive credentials as environment variables (see `.env.example` file as an example)
+3. Create a `.env` file to contain sensitive credentials as environment variables (see `.env.example` file as an example)
     - In the root of your project, run `php artisan key:generate` and `php artisan config:cache` to generate an application key for your application (`APP_KEY` in `.env` file))

 4. Compile CSS UI resources by running `npm install`, and build dev assets running `npm run dev`,